Programme: MSc Management 2018

 Through my Bachelor’s degree, I had developed a holistic business understanding but in order to prepare for the professional world, I knew I needed to dig deeper into advanced managerial concepts.
-Further, the breadth of knowledge and exposure that the Masters in Management degree offers really attracted me as it provided a platform to further explore my interests and discover what I truly like.
+Further, the breadth of knowledge and exposure that the MSc Management programme offers really attracted me as it provided a platform to further explore my interests and discover what I truly like.

 One of the primary reasons I chose to study at Imperial College Business School was because of the strong reputation it holds not only in the UK but across the globe; I knew it would be one the most worthwhile investments I’d make in myself!
 Further, having completed my undergraduate degree in my home country, I was looking for a school with a strong international focus, which Imperial offered.

 What was the most learning point you took with you from the Business School?

 One of the most important lessons I learned at Imperial is how to work in a diverse team setting.
 A large part of the assessment at Imperial is group-based and because the cohort is so diverse you are likely to end up in a group with teammates from different cultural, academic and professional backgrounds.
 I learned how to navigate the differences among the team and work together towards a common goal, something that has fared me well professionally.